neodymeZ/42_minishell/README.md

 42 minishell project

 To do:
-1) Word expansion (escape chars?)
+1) Word expansion (escape chars?) ✅
-2) Uppercase letters in commands
+2) Uppercase letters in commands ✅

 To fix:
-1) Check memory leaks ✅
+1) Check memory leaks
 2) Changing $PATH after cd ✅
 3) Sorting export output, not env array ✅
 4) Segfault on redir-only command (> test) ✅
 5) Handle multiple semicolons as invalid sequence
-6) !!Launch commands in lists in parent process, not in children
+6) Substitute env vars before executing each command in list ✅
-7) Clear input line when SIGINT is sent in multiline
+7) Clear input line when SIGINT is sent in multiline ✅
-8) Escape characters ✅

 Additionally implemented:
 1) Multiline input (on '\' symbol or on missing quote);